Killer (Adamski song): George Michael version

-In 1991, British singer-songwriter George Michael performed "Killer" live at the Wembley Arena in a version that was released on the 1993 EP Five Live.
+In March 1991, English singer-songwriter George Michael performed "Killer" live at the Wembley Arena in a version that was released on the 1993 EP Five Live.
 "Papa Was a Rollin' Stone" was also recorded and released on the same album.
 The two songs were blended together in the live performance, then remixed several times.
 The P.M.
-Dawn extended and radio remix for the "Killer"/"Papa" combination was released in 1993.
+Dawn extended and radio remix for the "Killer" / "Papa" combination was released in 1993.
 Michael shot a video for the release, in which he did not appear personally.
-The video was directed by Marcus Nispel.
+It was directed by German director Marcus Nispel.